 Beta-blockers work mainly by slowing down the heart.
 They do this by blocking the action of hormones like adrenaline.
 Beta-blockers usually come as tablets.
 They are prescription-only medicines, which means they can only be prescribed by a GP or another suitably qualified healthcare professional.

-How to take Propranolol tablets?
+How to take Propranolol tablets for migraine prophylaxis?

 Around a third of adults in the UK have high blood pressure, although many will not realise it.
 The only way to find out if your blood pressure is high is to have your blood pressure checked.
 Adults over 40 are advised to get their blood pressure checked every 5 years.
 If your blood pressure is high you are at risk of developing certain diseases and can be a sign of more serious issues like obesity.